frontenddogma/css-optimization-basics/manuscript/operation.md

 Selector performance is _not_ something to optimize for.
 Selector performance is irrelevant.
 The price we pay for optimizing for selector performance is, indeed, terrible: We micro-manage our work for gains that aren’t even noticeable.

-In 2009, Steve Souders contributed perhaps the first important insights into the topic, and [one of his main articles](http://www.stevesouders.com/blog/2009/03/10/performance-impact-of-css-selectors/) on the subject should have made more of us think.
+In 2009, Steve Souders contributed perhaps the first insights into the topic, and [one of his main articles](http://www.stevesouders.com/blog/2009/03/10/performance-impact-of-css-selectors/) on the subject should have made more of us think.
 First, in his tests, even style sheets with 18,000 rules (!) were rendered within 600&nbsp;ms (!).
 Then, Steve explained in quite clear terms, his hypothesis: “For most web sites, the possible performance gains from optimizing CSS selectors will be small, and are not worth the costs.”

 Perhaps people misunderstood when Steve went on to write, “There are some types of CSS rules and interactions with JavaScript that can make a page noticeably slower.
 This is where the focus should be.”—What we saw, namely, was an [undue focus](https://meiert.com/en/blog/performance-of-css-selectors/) on selector performance and an outright childish ban of selectors, notably the universal selector.